berkaykyb/offveil-macOS/README.md

 1. Developing a native, **Swift-based Network Extension** for kernel-level packet manipulation.
 2. Completely dropping the local HTTP proxy architecture.
-3. Achieving a zero-overhead, hyper-efficient DPI bypass identical in philosophy to our Windows counterpart.
+3. Achieving a zero-overhead, hyper-efficient DPI bypass with no proxy latency overhead.

 Until then, OffVeil provides the most robust GUI and lifecycle management wrapper available for macOS DPI bypassing.